-This keto Thai coconut curry chicken is true comfort in a bowl!
-Bursting with flavor and incredibly warming, it’s easy-peasy to whip up and makes killer leftovers (i.e. an ideal quick meal!).
+This paleo and keto Thai coconut curry chicken is true comfort in a bowl!
+Bursting with flavor, it’s easy-peasy to whip up and makes killer leftovers (i.e. an ideal quick meal!).

 Keto Thai Coconut Curry Chicken 🍛

 Most store-bought Thai curry pastes are loaded with sugars, so for this keto version we did a quick (and abbreviated version!) for an easy-peasy meal.
 Yet, count on explosive and warming flavors.